MONICA-Project/ttn-bridge/README.md

-# Fraunhofer.Fit.IoT.LoraScral (Lora-Scral)
+# Fraunhofer.Fit.IoT.TTN.Bridge (TTN-Bridge)
 <!-- Short description of the project. -->

-Pushes Loratracker data to Monica Scral endpoint.
+Converts Trackingdata from the Things Network mqtt to local mqtt data.
 This readme is meant for describing the application.

 <!-- A teaser figure may be added here.
 It is best to keep the figure small (<500KB) and in the same repo -->

 ## Getting Started
 <!-- Instruction to make the project up and running. -->

-The project documentation is available on the [Wiki](https://github.com/MONICA-Project/lora-scral/wiki).
+The project documentation is available on the [Wiki](https://github.com/MONICA-Project/ttn-bridge/wiki).

 ## Deployment
 <!-- Deployment/Installation instructions.
 If this is software library, change this section to "Usage" and give usage examples -->

-This repository is only for containing the code from Lora-Scral.
-If you want to develop, please goto the [Lora-Scral-Project](https://github.com/MONICA-Project/lora-scral-project).
+This repository is only for containing the code from TTN-Bridge.
+If you want to develop, please goto the [Lora-Scral-Project](https://github.com/MONICA-Project/ttn-bridge-project).
 This repository contains all references as github submodules, even this one.

 ## Development
 <!-- Developer instructions. -->